Omalemercy/clarity-hive-city/README.md

 - Building/structure NFTs that can be placed on owned land
 - Governance system for zoning and development proposals
 - Resource management for city infrastructure
+- Staking mechanism for governance participation
+- Weighted voting based on staked amounts
+- Rewards for active participation in governance

+## Staking and Governance
+Users can stake tokens to participate in governance decisions.
+The voting power is proportional to the staked amount, ensuring that those with more stake in the city have greater influence over its development.
+Staking also earns rewards based on participation in governance activities.

+### Minimum Requirements
+- Minimum stake: 100 tokens
+- Proposal voting period: 144 blocks (~24 hours)
+- Reward rate: 5 tokens per block staked